 Disassembly and reassembly are necessary if you want to guarantee a snug fit.
 Once you’re satisfied with your roof’s form, assemble it directly onto the root cellar walls.

-There are dozens of different root cellar designs for you to consider, but the seven-step cellar is fairly simple to make and requires little materials—just plywood, cement blocks, rebar and cement.
+There are dozens of different root cellar designs for you to consider, but the seven-step cellar is fairly simple to make and requires few materials—just plywood, cement blocks, rebar, and cement.
 That said, there are four types of root cellars you can create: